 Wolsko, P.M., Eisenberg, D.M., Simon, L.S., Davis, R.B., Walleczek, J., Mayo-Smith, M., Kaptchuk, T.J., and Phillips, R.S.
 (2004) Double-blind Placebo-controlled Trial of Static Magnets for the Treatment of Osteoarthritis of the Knee: Results of a Pilot Study.
 Altern.
 Ther.
 Health Med..
 10, 36-43.
 Read more

-Phenoscience Laboratories will collaborate with the Parmenides Foundation (Germany) on a two-part, invitational workshop program to be held in the fall of 2018 and the spring of 2019.
-The 3-day workshops will address the foundations of science in light of the challenge to conceptualize the relationship between matter, life, and mind.
-The workshop program is sponsored by the Fetzer Franklin Fund (FFF) of the John E. Fetzer Memorial Trust.
+Jan Walleczek was a co-organizer of a workshop on the The Conceptual Foundations of Science (Parmenides Foundation, Germany).
+The 3-day workshop, held on September 18-21, 2018, addressed the foundations of science in light of the challenge to conceptualize the relationship between matter, life, and mind.
+The workshop program was sponsored by the Fetzer Franklin Fund (FFF) of the John E. Fetzer Memorial Trust.

 Walleczek, J. and von Stillfried, N. (2018) Testing the Application of the Advanced Meta-experimental Protocol (AMP) in a Weak-effects Study Paradigm.
 Manuscript forthcoming.